NemoAndrea/SpotiStation/docs/assembly.md

 > Note that I used a fancy connector (orange) to connect the ground cables together; perf board would work just as well and be a lot cheaper.
 This connector is just handier during prototyping when it needs to be taken apart a lot.

 > Note the weird Bluetooth dongle plugged into the USB port; the one listed in the parts list should be smaller and fit better.
+If you are using a Pi Zero, no adapter is needed.

 #### Connecting the display and final assembly